Little House on the Corner

 House / 2 bedrooms / sleeps 6

-Welcome to our little house on the corner - sitting in one of the loveliest, most unspoiled corners of the Alentejo region, on the corner of a tiny hamlet, belonging to another time, right in the heart of the Serra de São Mamede National Park.
-The house has uninterrupted views of the vast skies, undulating hills and charming cork-tree fields that fill the region.
+Welcome to the little house on the corner, sitting in one of the loveliest, most unspoiled corners of the Alentejo region, on the corner of a tiny hamlet, right in the heart of the Serra de São Mamede National Park.
+The house has beautiful views of the vast skies, undulating hills and charming cork-tree fields that fill the region.

-Recently built, designed and constructed along traditional lines, you'll find a charming, whitewashed home with simple blue accents around doors and windows - typical of the region.
-Inside is clean and elegant with lots of local stone used.
-There's a full kitchen, dining table for 6 and lounge area.
-Two double bedrooms. and the large leather sofa in the reception room converts to a comfortable double, accommodating 2 more guests.
-There's one bathroom with a walk-in shower.
+Inside is clean and simple with lots of local stone and oak used.
+There's a full kitchen, dining table for 6 and lounge area with sofas/TV/Dvd.
+Two double bedrooms plus the reception room's large leather sofa - a comfortable double, accommodating 2 more guests.
+The one bathroom has a walk-in shower.
 A wood burning stove keeps the house toasty in the winter months - the shutters and thick walls keep you cool in the long, sun-soaked summer months.

-The house is surrounded by beautifully landscaped gardens with exotic cacti, palms and fauna, as well as a wonderful array of flowers.
-Lemon, Orange, Tangerine, Pomegranate and Fig trees dot the gardens.
-The surrounding countryside is a haven for birds of prey and makes for a great spot for bird watching.
+Step outside into beautifully landscaped gardens with exotic cacti, palms and flowering fauna.
+Lemon, Orange, Tangerine, Pomegranate and Fig trees dot the gardens; bougainvillea and fragrant Jasmine keep terraces shady .
+The surrounding countryside is a haven for birds of prey and makes for a great spot for bird watching and hiking.

 We have a beautiful pool, set amid the gardens - In the heat of the Spring, Summer and Autumn months it's a blissful haven!

-Though the house is on the edge of the village, it does have neighbours, including the owner's house which shares the plot.
-However, the house is a summer property for the owner, and guests have exclusive use when renting.
-Most of the villagers are farming families, so animals - dogs and goats - can be heard at times.
+Though the house feels very private and secluded, it does have neighbors, including the owner's house which shares the plot.
+Many of the villagers are farming families, so animals - dogs and goats - can be heard at times.

 |Size||Sleeps up to 6, 2 bedrooms|